 - 2.9.1.
-The academy will only withdraw an offer of a place if: - The place was offered in error - Acceptance of the place was not received in a reasonable period of time - The offer was obtained through a fraudulent or intentionally misleading application (the academy may request evidence to ensure the child meets the admissions criteria) - if this occurs the application will be considered afresh - 2.9.2.
+The academy will only withdraw an offer of a place if: - The place was offered in error - Acceptance of the place was not received in a reasonable period of time - The offer was obtained through a fraudulent or intentionally misleading application (the academy may request evidence to ensure the child meets the admissions criteria) if the offer is withdrawn on the basis of misleading information the application will be considered afresh and a right of appeal offered if an offer is refused - 2.9.2.
 The academy will not withdraw the place if the student has started at the academy unless the place was obtained fraudulently.
-If this is the case then the academy will decide whether to withdraw the place based on the circumstances including the length of time the child has been at the academy.
+If this is the case, then the academy will decide whether to withdraw the place based on the circumstances, including the length of time the child has been at the academy.